Sign In / Sign Out

 If you are a student in the BSW CWEP, you must begin your work commitment upon graduation with your BSW degree.
 You may not postpone your work commitment until after the MSW program.
 However, there are still several ways you can pursue an MSW.
 The first option would be that you fulfill your work commitment and apply for the Title IV-E MSW Stipend Program.
 If you were accepted into this program, you would need to resign from DCS in order to be in school full-time.
-If you accepted the tuition assistance and stipend in the MSW stipend program, you would be obligated to work another 18 months (Advanced Standing MSW Stipend Program) or 24 months (Standard Program MSW Stipend Program) at DCS upon graduation with your MSW.
-Your second option is to work at DCS for three years and if the Title IV-E part-time MSW program for current DCS employees is still available, you could apply for it.
+If you accepted the tuition assistance and stipend in the MSW stipend program, you would be obligated to work another 24 months (Advanced Standing MSW Stipend Program) or 36 months (Standard Program MSW Stipend Program) at DCS upon graduation with your MSW.
+Your second option is to work at DCS for three years and apply for the Title IV-E part-time MSW program for current DCS employees.
 A third option would be that you attend the MSW part-time program (either online or through ground classes) while working at DCS and pay for the program personally or through loans.
 Students still under a Title IV-E work contract cannot enter a new IV-E contract until the prior contract is completed.

 Applications are accepted in the fall for those who plan on entering the program in the spring and in the spring for those who plan on entering the program the following fall.

-Deadlines for applications are usually the second Monday of October and the second Monday in April each year.
+Deadlines for applications are usually the second Monday in April and the second Monday in October each year.
 Each semester, the specific deadline date, will be posted in this section.

 The CWEP has an application deadline each fall and spring.